ghschaden/CSSP-Proceedings/README.txt

 eiss.sty is the LaTeX style file for EISS 14.
 Please do not modify it.

-eiss13_logo_blank.[eps|pdf] are two files containing a blank logo.
-One of these files is inserted by AUTHOR_master.tex -- the file inserted depends on whether xelatex or pdflatex (then the PDF version) or latex
-+ dvips (then the EPS version) is used to compile AUTHOR_master.tex.
-It may be easiest to keep these files in the same directory as your TEX files.
+eiss13_logo_blank.pdf is a file containing a blank logo.
+It is inserted by AUTHOR_master.tex.
+It may be easiest to keep this file in the same directory as your TEX files.

-glossa.bst is a BibTeX style file from the journal Glossa.
-This is the BibTeX style file that you should use.
-This file is also available at:
+gl-authoryear-comp.cbx and biblatex-gl.bbx are biblatex style files from the journal Glossa (see https://www.glossa-journal.org/).
+They provide the bibliographic style that you should use.
+These files are also available at:

 https://github.com/guidovw/Glossalatex

-(This file is included as a convenience.
-It is not clear what its license is.)
+(The files is included as a convenience.
+It is not clear what their license is.)

-AUTHOR_master.tex, AUTHOR_body.tex, AUTHOR_refs.tex, AUTHOR_bib.bib --
+main.tex, AUTHOR_body.tex, AUTHOR_refs.tex, AUTHOR_bib.bib --
 these four files are to be edited for your paper:

   - main.tex is the file in which you set 12 parameters for your paper, as well as for loading any additional packages that you need.
 Please follow the instructions in it (it's intended to be self-explanatory).
 This is the file that you compile.
-While you work on overleaf, do not rename it (but before submitting, change its name to "AUTHOR_main" with your last name, e.g., roussarie_main.tex).
+The name has been choses for ease of integration with Overleaf.
+While you work on Overleaf, do not rename it (but before submitting, change its name to "AUTHOR_main" with your last name, e.g., roussarie_main.tex).